NORAD's Santa Tracker started by accident, now it's a Christmas tradition

 NORAD says their call center fields more than 100,000 calls each year, and the Santa Tracker website has more than 30 million visitors on Christmas Eve from all around the globe.

-"Causes it's at no cost to any of the people who want to track set to with this.
+"Cause it's at no cost to any of the people who want to track Santa with this.
 And we also don't use any taxpayer dollars to make this happen," Knott said.

 And through the years working with Santa, they've learned a few inside details on the Christmas magic - like the speed of Santa's reindeer.
 Knott said they can actually travel faster than starlight!